 Wexford County Council Decade of Centenaries Plan 2021

-Wexford County Council Public Library and Archives Service offer a vibrant and exciting Decade of Centenaries Programme for 2021 which has been approved by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
-This plan has been designed and adapted to fully comply with necessary Public Health restrictions imposed on the community due to the Coronavirus Pandemic.
-The project plan has been adapted to enable online delivery and to increase public access to the digital collection for the revolutionary period of the War of Independence and the Civil War in County Wexford.
+Wexford County Council Public Library and Archives Service offered a vibrant and exciting Decade of Centenaries Programme for 2021 which was approved by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+This plan was designed and adapted to fully comply with necessary Public Health restrictions imposed on the community due to the Coronavirus Pandemic.
+The project plan was adapted to enable online delivery and to increase public access to the digital collection for the revolutionary period of the War of Independence and the Civil War in County Wexford.

-There are a number of strands to Wexford County Council’s Decade of Centenaries plans for 2021.
+There were a number of strands to Wexford County Council’s Decade of Centenaries plans for 2021.